Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Conclusions

-The TTSV model is particularly attractive for theoretically disentangling the effects of intrinsic time sampling for several reasons.
-First, it accommodates the natural spot variance decomposition into trading intensity and tick variance that is particularly informative in comparing business and tick time sampling variants.
-Second, it allows to derive finite sample bias and MSE results as opposed to e.g., \citet{Barndorff2011SubsamplingRK} who provide asymptotic arguments in favor for the intensity version of BTS.
-Third, by explicitly modeling the observed ticks through subordination, the TTSV model naturally encompasses the new and efficient realized BTS scheme, which also prevails in our extensive empirical application, thus showing that it is not an artifact of the TTSV model but allows for practically relevant improvements.
+The TTSV model is particularly useful for theoretically disentangling the effects of intrinsic time sampling for several reasons.
+First, it captures the natural spot variance decomposition into trading intensity and tick variance that is especially informative when comparing business and tick time sampling variants.
+Second, it enables the derivation of theoretical finite-sample results in contrast to, for example, \citet{Barndorff2011SubsamplingRK} who provide asymptotic arguments in favor of the intensity version of BTS.
+Third, by explicitly modeling the observed ticks through a jump process, the TTSV model naturally encompasses the novel realized BTS scheme, which performs well in our empirical application, demonstrating that its effectiveness reflects genuine practical improvements beyond the TTSV framework.

-An attractive theoretical alternative is to accommodate the tick arrivals through \emph{discretization} instead of \emph{subordination}, as recently proposed by \citet{Jacod2017, Jacod2019, DaXiu2021, Li2022remedi} among others.
-While our results in the TTSV framework allow for an incorporation of the observed ticks on a given trading day, the inclusion of price (change) information could be achieved by considering these discretization schemes.
-Furthermore, the theoretical inclusion of a leverage effect, informed trading behavior, more complex (correlated) noise specifications combined with the treatment of the noise-robust subsampling, realized kernel, or pre-averaging RV variants are promising paths for future research.
+An interesting theoretical alternative is to accommodate the tick arrivals through \emph{discretization} instead of a \emph{time-change}, as recently proposed by \citet{Jacod2017, Jacod2019, DaXiu2021, Li2022remedi} among others.
+While the TTSV framework enables convenient finite-sample derivations, we conjecture that the corresponding asymptotic analysis tends to be more complex and demands stronger assumptions compared to the discretization approaches in \citet{Jacod2017, Jacod2019, DaXiu2021, Li2022remedi}.
+Furthermore, advancing the theoretical analysis of noise-robust estimators such as subsampling, realized kernel, or pre-averaging RV, particularly in combination with rBTS and HTS sampling, offers promising paths for future research.